How to optimise your multilingual content strategy

 After reviewing it the client sends some revised copy.
 When this is approved, we strip it from the layout and put it back into a Word document for translation.

-The translator returns the copy in Hungarian and one of our team typesets it.
-The Hungarian client then resupplies a whole paragraph to superimpose over the original.
+The translator returns the copy in Dutch and one of our team typesets it.
+The Dutch client then resupplies a whole paragraph to superimpose over the original.

 One lonely little word in italics has to pass through all these stages to make it on to the printed page or live website.
 It could go missing at any stage without proper care and attention.